-If you’re taking a longer Walt Disney World vacation and plan to spend 2 days in Magic Kingdom, this provides a plan for efficiently experiencing the park’s most popular attractions to save time.
-Our itinerary also offers tips for ways to “stop and smell the roses” and enjoy the exceptional theme and atmosphere.
-(Updated March 28, 2021.)
+If you’re spending 2 days in Magic Kingdom, this provides a time-saving plan for efficiently experiencing Walt Disney World’s most popular park.
+Our itinerary covers step-by-step ride recommendations, dining advice, tips & tricks, and how to “stop and smell the roses” to enjoy the exceptional atmosphere.
+(Updated March 15, 2022.)

 If you do opt for a second day, much of it can be spent repeating favorite attractions.
 Rather than following this unique plan, you could take our 1-Day Magic Kingdom Itinerary, and do that a second time, making modifications and skipping things as it suits your tastes and interests.
 Or simply have a more laid back and spontaneous visit, not using a touring plan at all.